angelellij/JDE/readme.md

 ## **What is JDE**

-This is just a desktop environment i made for myself to install on any debian minimal installation.
-It uses awesome as a WM.
+This is just a desktop environment I made for myself to install on any debian minimal installation.
+It uses i3 as a WM.

 ## **Installation**

 Run the following commands after installing a minimal debian installation.
-BEWARE: Running this on an already running app may break some functionality.
+BEWARE: Running this on an already running app will probably break some functionality.

 ```
 #Get SUDO and GIT